DAOmasons/daomasons-docs/docs/Rules/dao-roles.md

 ## Contributor Roles (Reputation)

-Contributor roles are given to people who add value to the DAO in some way, weather it be through taking part in projects or being a good community member.
+Contributor roles are given to people who add value to the DAO in some way, whether it be through taking part in projects or being a good community member.
 People in contributor roles are often making steps towards becoming full DAO Masons.
 We have built into our DAO, a reputation system which allows contributors to build the reputation they need in order to gain full membership.
 This is represented as a role on the Discord server and may include other symbols of your commitment, such as a Soul Bound Token.

 ## Project Roles